G. E. Moore

 While Russell moved into the rather cerebral world of mathematical logic, Moore established an analytical approach to ethical problems in Principia Ethica (1903), which transpired to be his most famous work.
 He has been credited with a “Platonistic” view of good as an objective but indefinable property.
 In this work he argued that ethical disputes cannot be resolved by criteria of the natural or social sciences; ethical values should be acknowledged in their own right.

 From 1925 to 1939, Moore was Professor of Philosophy and Logic at Cambridge.
-By that time he had developed his “commonsense” realist position, first explicitly expressed in lectures of 1910-11, where he remarked that “what is most amazing and most interesting about the views of many philosophers, is the way in which they go beyond or positively contradict the views of Common Sense” (Moore, Some Main Problems of Philosophy, London: George Allen & Unwin, 1953, p.
+By that time he had developed his “commonsense” realist position, first explicitly expressed in lectures of 1910-11.
+Here he remarked: “What is most amazing and most interesting about the views of many philosophers, is the way in which they go beyond or positively contradict the views of Common Sense” (Moore, Some Main Problems of Philosophy, London: George Allen & Unwin, 1953, p.
 2).

 This attitude was consolidated in his subsequent paper A Defence of Commonsense (1925).
 He was not a systematic philosopher.
 “Moore’s legacy is primarily a collection of arguments, puzzles and challenges” (Tom Baldwin, “George Edward Moore,” Stanford Encyclopaedia of Philosophy).